A First Timer’s Guide to Exploring Bentonville by Bike

 We’d heard all the hype about the millions of dollars the Walton family had pumped into building an amazing trail system, and took a 6 hour drive to see what all the fuss what about.
 In short, Bentonville is a biking paradise and totally OVER delivered on the hype. **Update – we’ve gone back eight times since our first trip!**

 From paved trails to mountain bike trails, bike parks, pump tracks, and bike skills areas, Bentonville and its surrounding areas has a little bit of everything for every style and level of rider.

 And with four kids ranging from 2 to 13 in tow, family-friendly biking options were certainly high on our list of priorities.
-When it comes to biking with little ones, Bentonville is has plenty of epic options for kids, toddlers, or even moms with trailers in tow.
+When it comes to biking with little ones, Bentonville has plenty of epic options for kids, toddlers on balance bikes, or even moms with trailers in tow.